eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 So if you want builds to be fast, you have to completely re-arrange your architecture and manually massage the dependency DAG and also do all this make-work around creating crates.
 And for that you gain... intra-crate circular imports, which are a horrible antipattern and make it much harder to understand any codebase.
 I would much prefer if modules were disjoint compilation units.

+I also think the module system is just a hair too complex, with re-exports and way too many ways to import symbols.
+It could be stripped down a lot.

 ## Build Performance {#build-perf}

 The worst thing about the Rust experience is the build times.
 This is usually blamed on [LLVM], which, fair enough, but I think part of it is just intrinsic features of the language, like the fact that modules are not independent compilation units, and of course monomorphization.